“I hate reading books.”

 Why is a book with an old dude and a coffee cup on this list of books for people who don’t like to read?
 Because Mike Rowe’s podcast is the “only podcast for the curious mind with a short attention span,” and it’s so very good.

-I when I read it, I hear the words in Rowe’s deep, recognizable voice.
-Reminiscent of Paul Harvey’s The Rest of the Story, each tale is unique, oddly suspenseful, and has a twist at each end that will either make you shout, I knew it!!! or leave you speechless and gobsmacked.
+When I read it, I heard the words in Rowe’s deep, recognizable voice.
+Reminiscent of Paul Harvey’s The Rest of the Story, each tale is unique, oddly suspenseful, and has a twist at each end that will either make you shout, “I knew it!!!” or leave you speechless and gobsmacked.

 9. Grateful American

-By Gary Sinese
+By Gary Sinise

 While Americans (and others) seem to be obsessed with celebrities, most of us over the age of 21 don’t give them too much respect or mental real estate.
-They just aren’t real, and they don’t seem to be living in the same world we’re inhabiting.
+They just aren’t relatable, and they don’t seem to be living in the same world we’re inhabiting.
 And to be inspired by one?
 Well, that doesn’t happen often.

 And yet, acting wasn’t his life’s calling.
 Not even close.
 After starring in films concerning war and veterans, he realized how badly neglected our wounded warriors are, and he decided to jump in and get his hands dirty.